Projects

 Predicting Personality with Playstyle in Super Smash Brothers

-To get to the bottom of the very common hypothesis that playstyle in Super Smash Brothers correlates in some meaningful way with personality, I conducted an informal survey which administered a Big Five Personality test alongside questions about in-game variables like playstyle or character.
+Another such question is the very common hypothesis that playstyle in Super Smash Brothers correlates in some meaningful way with personality, I conducted an informal survey which administered a Big Five Personality test alongside questions about in-game variables like playstyle or character.
 After 1754 participants (!) completed the survey, I found a modest but significant relationship between some factors and playstyle question responses.

 Zen in the Art of Ping Pong The Animation